 Why family rituals are important

 As well as providing families with a sense of identity, security, and belonging, rituals can also help them maintain religious and cultural traditions.
-This is particularly important if you are moving abroad, especially for the first time, away from your home culture and support network.
+This is particularly important if you are moving abroad, especially if you’re trying out the expat life for the first time, away from your home culture and support network.
 While your closest relatives might not be nearby, sharing traditions enables you to spend quality time with those who are.
 This can also help to strengthen family bonds, regardless of where you happen to live.

-Family rituals are especially important for expatriate children who are bombarded on a daily basis with different values, attitudes, and beliefs at school, whether it’s a local or international one.
+Family rituals are especially important for expatriate children who are bombarded on a daily basis with different values, attitudes, and beliefs at school, whether it’s a local or international school.
 Third-culture kids, in particular, often become overwhelmed and confused by conflicting messages.
 Having family traditions and celebrations, however, can help anchor them within their family’s culture and value system.
-This can also help minimize the internal conflict that arises as they form their personal identities and establish their own beliefs.
+This can also help minimize the internal conflict that arises as they form their personal identities.

 It might be as simple as reading your children a bedtime story or singing a song to help them settle.
 It could also mean giving them a special kiss before they leave for school.
 All these seemingly small acts can create a big impact.
+Maybe reconsider hiring an au pair and take a more active role in your family life.
 They can provide a sense of comfort and security in unfamiliar circumstances; which is critical during traumatic events such as political unrest or natural disasters.
 Family rituals allow children to feel anchored and protected in a crazy, ever-changing world.